bibleexchange/courses/church-history/600_modern-church/modern-church.md

 ### Jonathan Edwards (1703&mdash;1758)

-He became a pastor in Northampton, MA at the age of 17.
+He became a pastor in Northampton, Massachusetts at the age of 17.
 In 1741 he read his famous sermon entitled "Sinners in the Hands of an Angry God" to his congregation.
 Great conviction fell on the congregation while they were preaching and revival spread throughout New England.

 ## The Second Great Awakening (1820's)

 This was another mighty move of God revival fires spread also into England.

-### Charles Finney was in the forefront of a great American revival
+### Charles Finney

+Charles Finney was in the forefront of a great American revival.
 In the early 1820's Finney preached Gospel meetings in NY that stirred a second flame of revival fires.
 Finney was a man of faith and a fiery evangelist of the Gospel.
 Finney has been referred to as "America's foremost evangelist."

 ### D. L. Moody